Bitangents of tropical plane quartic curves

 \end{subsection}

 \begin{subsection}{Divisor theory on metric graphs} Next, we briefly recall the theory of divisors on tropical curves (see \cite{GK,MZ} for more details).
+A \emph{metric graph} is a graph $\Gamma$ together with a function $\ell:E(\Gamma)\rightarrow\mathbb{R}_{>0}\cup\{\infty\}$ assigning a length to each edge, with infinite lengths only allowed on edges containing a one-valent vertex.
 A \emph {divisor} $D$ on a metric graph $\Gamma$ is an element of the free abelian group on $\Gamma$, i.e., a finite formal sum of points

-The {\em degree} of $D$ is $a_1 + \ldots + a_n$, and $D$ is said to be \emph {effective} if all the coefficients are non-negative.
+The {\em degree} of $D$ is $ {\rm deg}(D):=a_1 + \ldots + a_n$, and $D$ is said to be \emph {effective} if all the coefficients are non-negative.
 We will sometimes refer to the points of a divisor as (virtual) \emph{chips}, so that $D$ has $a_i$ chips on $p_i$ for each $i$.

 A \emph {rational function} on $\Gamma$ is a continuous piecewise linear function with integer slopes.
 To a rational function $f$ we associate a divisor $\text{div}(f)$ whose degree at each point $p$ is the sum of the outgoing slopes of $f$ at $p$.
 A divisor of this form is called \emph {principal}.
 Note that the degree of a principal divisor is always zero.
 Two divisors $D$ and $D'$ are said to be {\em linearly equivalent} if $D-D' = \text{div}(f)$ for some rational function $f$.
-A divisor $D$ has \emph {rank} $r$ if for every effective divisor $E$ of degree $r$, $D-E$ is linearly equivalent to an effective divisor (and $r$ is the largest integer with this property).
+A divisor $D$ has \emph {rank} $r$ if for every effective divisor $E$ of degree $r$, $D-E$ is linearly equivalent to an effective divisor, and $r$ is the largest integer with this property.

 A \emph{canonical divisor} on $\Gamma$ is any divisor linearly equivalent to

 Its degree is $2g-2$, where $g$ is the \emph {genus} of $\Gamma$, i.e., the dimension of $H_1(\Gamma,{\mathbf R})$.